networkspore/Arcnet/README.md

 This project has a similar httpvars file, that contains connection information for the socket.io client, which is also missing.

 You'll also be missing the images directory.

+The backend database is currently being renovated, along with the gamecreation.
+I am migrating from having assets stored on the server to trying to store them on the client, and have them shared P2P rather than via http.